What is Trauma?

 The Brain’s Response

-When someone has lived through a big trauma(s) or repeated small traumas the brain can have a hard time “digesting” these events or experiences and start having responses that were not present before.
+When someone has lived through a big trauma(s) or repeated small traumas, the brain can have a hard time “digesting” these events or experiences and start having responses that were not present before.
 We can compare the brain to our digestive system.
-If I decided to eat a cheeseburger, pizza, fries, tacos, ice cream, cake, and pie within one day my stomach is going to have a hard time digesting these heavy foods.
-My digestive system may start responding with stomach pain, nausea, upset stomach, acid reflux, constipation, extreme bowel movements, groggy and my body may just feel heavy.
-The brain is the same when it has lived through heavy events or experiences and cannot process these memories easily.
-This is when people start having responses to trauma that include anxiety, hopelessness, depression, fatigue, irritability, nightmares, sleeping problems, appetite changes, flashbacks, feelings of fear, panic attacks, feelings of worthlessness, hallucinations, drug/alcohol use or abuse, memory problems, feelings of worthlessness, cutting/self-harm, worrying, feelings of emptiness, racing thoughts, distractibility, disorientation, loneliness, feeling numb or disconnected, and suicidal ideation.
+If I decided to eat a cheeseburger, pizza, fries, tacos, ice cream, cake and pie within one day, my stomach is going to have a hard time digesting these heavy foods.
+My digestive system may start responding with stomach pain, nausea, upset stomach, acid reflux, constipation, extreme bowel movements, grogginess or just an overall feeling of heaviness in my body.
+Similarly, when the brain has lived through heavy events or experiences, it cannot process these memories easily.
+This is when people start having responses to trauma that include anxiety, hopelessness, depression, fatigue, irritability, nightmares, sleeping problems, appetite changes, flashbacks, feelings of fear, panic attacks, feelings of worthlessness, hallucinations, drug/alcohol use or abuse, memory problems, feelings of worthlessness, cutting/self-harm, worrying, feelings of emptiness, racing thoughts, distractibility, disorientation, loneliness, feeling numb or disconnected, or suicidal ideation.

 Suicidality as a Trauma Response

-Trauma responses such as the one’s listed above can become unmanageable and cause a sense of lack of control over one’s life.
-These responses can become overwhelming, but our brain is so smart and resourceful that it starts looking for immediate solutions to end the pain, hurt, or suffering that is being experienced as a result of trauma.
+Trauma responses such as the ones listed above can become unmanageable and cause a sense of lack of control over one’s life.
+These responses can become overwhelming, but our brain is so smart and resourceful that it starts looking for immediate solutions to end the pain, hurt or suffering that is being experienced as a result of trauma.
 One of these immediate solutions your brain may turn to is suicidal ideation.
 Suicidal ideation is the thought of wanting your life to end or wanting to kill yourself.
 Suicidal ideation can take two different forms, passive and active.
 Passive suicidal ideation is when you have thoughts of wanting your life to end, but not having a plan or intent.
-Active suicidal ideation is wanting your life to end, having a plan, and an intent to carry out that plan.
-Suicidal ideation can also become a maladaptive coping skill, which means that it’s an unhealthy way of coping with hard emotions, symptoms, and situations.
-Therefore creating a safety plan can help redirect.
+Active suicidal ideation is wanting your life to end, having a plan and an intent to carry out that plan.
+Suicidal ideation can also become a maladaptive coping skill, which means that it’s an unhealthy way of coping with hard emotions, symptoms or situations.
+Therefore, creating a safety plan can help redirect.